 The Bess & Frank Gladhill Learning Commons, the main campus hub for student academic support services, centralizes tutoring, academic support, library services, and faculty professional development in one location, while also providing online access to tutoring and research resources to support student learning.
 In this welcoming learning environment, students and faculty will find Library Services, the Tutoring and Writing Center, the Center for Teaching and Learning, computers, study spaces, learning technologies, and academic success workshops.
 The Gladhill Learning Commons has been recognized for its innovation, and campus leaders have presented at conferences, conducted tours, and shared information with national and international higher education administrators, faculty, and political leaders.
 For more information, visit the college website.

 Library Services supports the research and information literacy needs of the College by partnering with departments to offer collections, instruction, and services for students, faculty, and staff.
 The print and digital collection supports the curriculum, and provides a variety of resources in various formats to meet teaching and learning needs.
-Research help is available in-person and through a series of online resource guides and FAQs.
+Research help is available in-person, by live chat, and through a series of online resource guides and FAQs.
 Information literacy instruction, available in-person and online, fosters critical thinking and develops research skills.

 For more information on hours, collections, and services, call 301.846.2444 or visit the Library website.